open-traffic-generator/ixia-c/docs/deployments_containerlab.md

   containerlab deploy --topo ixiac01.clab.yml
   ```

-- After deploying, you are now ready to run a test using the topology.
+- After deployment, you are now ready to run a test using the topology.

 ## Run a test